machaniG/EDA-tableau-dashboards/README.md

-# Retail Performance & Consumer Behavior (2018–2021)
+# Apparel Business Performance & Consumer Behavior (2018–2021)
 This analysis utilizes a comprehensive Tableau suite to evaluate the health of a UK-based clothing retailer.
 By processing over 214,000 units sold and £7.08M in revenue, the project identifies key drivers of profitability, regional dominance, and counter-intuitive seasonal trends.
 Explore the dashboards  [here](https://public.tableau.com/app/profile/fridah.machani/vizzes)

 ## Business Problem

-A retail client had four years of sales data but no structured way to answer basic business questions.
+An apparel retail client had four years of sales data but no structured way to answer basic business questions.
 They needed to move from manual tracking to a dynamic system to identify high-margin products, track regional performance, and spot seasonal sales drops.

 ## Solution